mayowaadediran/react-validation/README.md

 # React Form Validation

+A basic form with input validations built with react

 ## Get Started

 To clone this project, you'll need node installed on your machine.
 From your command line,